anbox-cloud/discourse-docs/ref/ams-http-api.rst

 The payload to upload must be a tarball compressed with bzip2.
 Also, it must contain a manifest.yaml which declares the basic addon information and at least an install hook for the creation.
-For the layout addon tarball file and supported syntaxes. please refer to :ref:`addon creation <howto_addon_landing>` for more details.
+For the layout addon tarball file and supported syntaxes. please refer to :ref:`addon creation <howto_addons_landing>` for more details.

 Example: